irishcreamlatte/RepData_PeerAssessment1/PA1_template.md

     ggplot(aes(interval, ave_newsteps)) +
     geom_line() +
     facet_grid(day~.) + ggtitle("Average Steps per Day") +
-    xlab("5-Minute Interval") + ylab("Average No. of Steps")
+    xlab("5-Minute Interval") + ylab("Average Steps")
 ```

 ![](PA1_template_files/figure-html/new panel plot-1.png)<!-- -->

 There is a difference between the logged number of steps on weekdays and on weekends.
 On average, a higher number of steps are logged at lower time intervals on weekdays than on weekends.
 Weekdays also exhibit the highest number of steps.